 Designing PCBs has always required paying attention to important design rules.
 In the not-so-distant past, when data transfer speeds and frequencies were lower, and all your components could be surface mounted on one or two layers, design rules were not so numerous that they couldn’t be checked by an experienced designer rather quickly.

-Fast forward to today, and modern PCBs have become so complex that the number of design rules required to ensure a PCB works properly has become quite large.
+Fast forward to today, and modern PCBs have become complex, and the number of vias, component placement, and design rules required to ensure a PCB works properly is extensive.
 Not all design rules apply to every application, and keeping track of all the important design rules for your application can be a difficult task.
-Some design rules actually appear as constraints, further adding to the complexity of modern PCB design.
+Some design rules actually appear as constraints, further adding to the complexity of modern PCB layout and design.

-Design rules can organize things from a pad, holes, and traces to solder masks and the power plane.
+Design rules can organize things from a pad, holes, vias, and traces to solder masks and the power plane or ground plane.
 Whether you’re keeping track of your power supply for signal integrity, or if you’re looking through your design to cohere it for wave soldering in assembly, you should have a design software which enables you to create the design you need.

 Using Design Rules For Component Placement and Layout

 Design rules are critical to ensuring that your device can provide its desired functionality and meet critical industry standards.
 Your PCB layout and design software should be able to enforce component placement guidelines, routing constraints, and any other important rules throughout your design.
 The best PCB design software enforces these rules at all stages of the design process.